bennyfungc/accident-severity/README.md

 Clone this repo / download each Jupyter Notebook file (.ipynb) and run the notebook.

+- `Visualization.ipynb` was used for data exploration and creating useful visualizations of our dataset

 - `lightgmbregressionsklearn.ipynb` focuses on our classification task using LightGBM

 - `accident_regr_analysis.ipynb` focuses on using linear models for regression task & NN for regression and classification